South Carolina

 • Launched 2015

-The South Carolina Refundable Educational Credit for Exceptional Needs Children is a refundable tax credit program, meaning parents or guardians of students with special needs can be reimbursed, through a tax credit, for what they paid out of pocket for private school tuition.
-Learn more about program eligibility, funding, regulations, and legal history on this page.
+South Carolina provides a refundable tax credit to parents or guardians of students with special needs.
+Parents or guardians of students with special needs can be reimbursed, through a tax credit, for what they paid out of pocket for private school tuition.
+If the state taxes owed by the parents are less than the total credit allowed, they may receive a refund equal to the balance of the unused credit.

 We do not administer this program.